CFO Blog, CFO Resources, CFO Articles | FocusCFO

 Q: Why do business owners neglect to bring on such a critical addition to the team?

-Beyond simply not knowing that they need a CFO, they don’t want to spend the money.
-What many entrepreneurs don’t realize is that they’re already spending that money in lost profits and misspending.
+Beyond simply not knowing they need a CFO, many don’t want to spend the money.
+What many entrepreneurs don’t realize is that they’re already "spending" that money in lost profits and misspending.
+You can’t always go with your gut in making financial decisions; you need an educated financial point of view.

 Q: What does it cost a business when the owners avoid bringing on a CFO?